 8. Southwest Airlines

-But if you’re travelling overseas, Southwest isn’t the answer.
+But if you’re traveling overseas, Southwest isn’t the answer.
 Cats can be transported within the US only.

 Southwest ranked second in a recent pet travel survey.
 They are conscientious about pet transit and do not require health documentation for pets, since all pet-carrying flights are within the US.
-And for price, Southwest are second only to Frontier.
+And for the price, Southwest is second only to Frontier.
 A safe choice for cat lovers.